-Garrett W. Gleim, CPA, CGMA, leads production of the Gleim CPA, CMA, CIA, and EA exam review systems.
+Garrett W. Gleim, CIA, CPA, CGMA, leads production of the Gleim CPA, CMA, CIA, and EA exam review systems.
 He is a member of the American Institute of Certified Public Accountants and the Florida Institute of Certified Public Accountants and holds a Bachelor of Science in Economics with a Concentration in Accounting from The Wharton School, University of Pennsylvania.
 Mr. Gleim is coauthor of numerous accounting and aviation books and the inventor of multiple patents with educational applications.
-He is also an avid pilot who holds a commercial pilot rating and is a certified flight instructor.
-In addition, as an active supporter of the local business community, Mr. Gleim serves as an advisor to several start-ups.
+He is also an avid pilot who holds a commercial pilot rating and is a flight instructor.
+In addition, as an active supporter of the local business community, Mr. Gleim serves as an advisor to several start-ups with ties to the University of Florida.